 I found that digital cameras were not high enough resolution, and it was difficult to light the albums properly.
 And then there is the skewing problem, which is not a concern with the FlipPal scanner.

-(July 2016 Update: I now have a 20MP digital SLR camera, and using it with my existing copy stand allows me to digitize album art as 300dpi images.)
+In July 2016 I was able to buy a 20MP digital SLR camera, and using it with my existing copy stand allows me to digitize album art as 300dpi images.

 Making CDs For CD Players

 To create a CD, I leave the files as WAV files.